atharaq/atharaq.github.io/cs2-f23/lesson5.md

 ## Exercise (Don't submit)

-Finally, I would like you to submit [Chapter 6, Exercise 5](https://books.trinket.io/thinkjava2/chapter6.html#sec84) on CodingRooms:
+Take a look at [Chapter 6, Exercise 5](https://books.trinket.io/thinkjava2/chapter6.html#sec84):

 A word is said to be a “doubloon” if every letter that appears in the word appears exactly twice.
 Here are some example doubloons found in the dictionary: